/

 JavaScript vs TypeScript: A Detailed Comparison

-JavaScript (JS) and TypeScript (TS) are two popular languages in the world of web development.
-While JavaScript is a versatile and widely-used scripting language, TypeScript is a superset of JavaScript that adds static types.
-This blog will compare JavaScript and TypeScript in terms of their installation, data types, functions, conditions, loops, and provide a conclusion on when to use each.
+TypeScript (TS) and JavaScript (JS) are widely used languages in the web development industry.
+Despite JavaScript’s popularity and versatility, TypeScript is a superset of JavaScript that includes static types.
+To choose whether to use each, this blog will compare TypeScript and JavaScript in terms of installation, data types, functions, conditions, loops, and conclusions.

 Table of Contents